Justice for Journalists: The Orkhan Dzhemal Media Safety Academy

 In 2021, the Charity launched the Media Safety Academy, named after the war reporter Orkhan Dzhemal, who was killed in CAR in 2018.
 The Academy offers free courses for Russian-speaking professional and citizen journalists, freelancers, and bloggers.
 The Academy features five core modules developed by 14 experts from nine countries: risk analysis, physical safety and first aid, cyber security, phycological safety and legal security.

-The Media Safety Academy partners with the Council of Europe, Zaborona Media, Belarussian Association of Journalists, Rory Peck Trust, Frontline Club and IREX to provide training for media workers.
+The Media Safety Academy partners with the Council of Europe, Zaborona Media, Belarusian Association of Journalists, Rory Peck Trust, Frontline Club and IREX to provide training for media workers.

 The Media Safety Academy also offers offline training tailored for the specific needs of Russian-speaking media workers.
-Over the course of the Charity’s work, 600+ media workers underwent media security training with its experts in Risk Assessment, Physical Safety, Legal and Cyber security and Psychological resilience.
+Over the course of the Charity's work, 600+ media workers underwent media security training with its experts in Risk Assessment, Physical Safety, Legal and Cyber security and Psychological resilience.
 In September 2024, the Media Safety Academy launched a new training in open-source intelligence (OSINT).

 In 2024, via the partnership with the Ukrainian-based 2404 Foundation the Charity supported HEFAT (Hostile Environment First Aid Training) and VR safety training for over 1000 journalists, editors, freelancers, local producers, documentarians, photographers and videographers working in Ukraine.
 The initiative addressed the issue of safety of journalists and media workers operating in hostile environments to ensure their ability to report from the war zones.
 In October 2024, 2402 Foundation has received the results of an independent study on the effectiveness of the HEFAT training programme.